ARMmbed/mbed-os/README.md

 [mbed-waffle]: https://waffle.io/ARMmbed/mbed-os
 [mbed-waffle-svg]: https://badge.waffle.io/ARMmbed/mbed-os.svg?columns=all

 Arm Mbed OS is an open source embedded operating system designed specifically for the "things" in the Internet of Things.
-It includes all the features you need to develop a connected product based on an Arm Cortex-M microcontroller, including security, connectivity, an RTOS and drivers for sensors and I/O devices.
+It includes all the features you need to develop a connected product based on an Arm Cortex-M microcontroller, including security, connectivity, an RTOS, and drivers for sensors and I/O devices.

 Mbed OS provides a platform that includes:
 * Security foundations.
 * Cloud management services.
-* Drivers for sensors, I/O devices and connectivity.
+* Drivers for sensors, I/O devices, and connectivity.

 ## Release notes
 The [release notes](https://os.mbed.com/releases) detail the current release.
 You can also find information about previous versions.